 1. Set up a “get healthy” fund.
 Open a savings account just for health-related items and set up automatic deductions from your paycheck to fund it.
 When family or friends ask for gift suggestions, request a contribution.
 It’s a great way to afford a special class or save up for a piece of exercise equipment.
 And you can use it for the entire family.

 2. Comparison shop for organics.
 Have you noticed how many places you can now buy organic food?
-The price difference between organic and “regular” food can be lower than you might think (check out this research from Consumer Reports).
+The price difference between organic and “regular” food can be lower than you might think (check out these seven ways to save on organic food from Consumer Reports).